Sakura in Paris (Cherry Blossom)

 Cherry Blossom Paris Map

-Here’s the full list of sakura in Paris, listed by Paris Arrondissement, and the Cherry Blossom in Paris Map to pinpoint them.
-If you plan a trip to Paris in March or April, don’t miss the opportunity to check out some of them!
+Here’s the full list of sakura in Paris, listed by Paris Arrondissement, and the Paris Cherry Blossom Map to pinpoint them.
+If you plan a trip to Paris in March or April, don’t miss the opportunity to see some of them!

-We discover new spots with cherry trees every year, so we will probably be adding new places soon.
-The red icons correspond to the locations mentioned above, while the violet icons are the rest of the cherry blossom locations in Paris.
+I discover new spots with cherry trees every year, so I will probably be adding new places soon.
+The red icons correspond to the locations mentioned above, while the violet icons represent other cherry blossom locations in Paris.

 Jardin Anne Frank – Paris 3